 Annual Joint Postgraduate Symposium

 The APGRD has been running an Annual Joint Postgraduate Symposium with the University of London on the Performance of Greek and Roman Drama since 2000.
-This two-day event is spent both in London and in Oxford, and provides a forum for postgraduates from all over the world who work on ancient drama as practitioners, writers or researchers in Classics, Theatre, and Translation Studies.
-In recently years the symposium has been generously supported by the Society for the Promotion of Hellenic Studies and the Classical Association, enabling us to make travel bursaries available for students.
+This two-day event is spent both in London and in Oxford, and provides a forum for postgraduates from all over the world who work on ancient drama as practitioners, writers, or researchers in Classics, Theatre, and Translation Studies.
+In recent years the symposium has been generously supported by the Society for the Promotion of Hellenic Studies and the Classical Association, enabling us to make travel bursaries available for students.

 CHORUS

 Building on the decade long partnership between the APGRD and Nanterre Paris Ouest (Histoire des Arts et des Représentations), established by Christian Biet and Fiona Macintosh, the CHORUS network was created in 2023 in order to foster dialogue between researchers on the reception of Ancient Drama in performance and in translation from antiquity to the present.
 It brings together academics and creators from over 30 institutions based in the UK, France, the Czech Republic, Italy, Spain, Portugal, Switzerland, Ireland, the Netherlands, Denmark, and Poland.
-The network organises an annual two-day conference in April.
+The network organises an annual two-day colloquium in April.

 DANSOX (Dance Scholarship Oxford)